 Colline: Schaunard, each in a different way, let us put together two acts of kindness.
 I, this; and you—leave them alone together!

-- Cyrano de Bergerac: Cyrano invokes this trope at Act II Scene V when Roxane and his Duenna met him at the bakery of the poets (Roxane's Duenna is supposed to be her chaperone).
-Cyrano bribes the Duenna with pies and ask her to eat them in the street, so he can have some privacy with Roxane.
+- Cyrano de Bergerac: Cyrano invokes this trope in Act II Scene V when Roxane and her Duenna meet him at the bakery of the poets (Roxane's Duenna is supposed to be her chaperone).
+Cyrano bribes the Duenna with pastries and asks her to eat them in the street, so he can have some privacy with Roxane.